tum-pbs/pbdl-book/physgrad.md

 Physical Gradients
 =======================

+**Note, this chapter is very preliminary - probably not for the first version of the book**

 The next chapter will dive deeper into state-of-the-art-research, and aim for an even tighter integration of physics and learning.
 The approaches explained previously all integrate physical models into deep learning algorithms,